 - Begin by making hard boiled eggs.
 Now don’t be embarrassed if you haven’t quite mastered this skill yet.
 It seems like a lot of people struggle to properly boil an egg, so here are some helpful pointers.
 Place your eggs in a medium-sized saucepan and then cover them with cold or lukewarm water.
 Place the saucepan over high heat and let the water come to a boil.
 As soon as it does, immediately reduce the heat to low and continue cooking for no more than 10 minutes.
 You must time this, as just a minute more or less can completely mess your eggs up!
 Right at the 10 minute mark remove the pot and place it under a faucet of running cold water.
 Once the water in the pot in ice cold, you can turn it off and allow the eggs to cool longer.

 - In the mean time, you can start preparing the filling for the eggs.
 In a small bowl, whisk together the mayonnaise, mustard, Worcestershire sauce, if using, lemon juice and one tablespoon of the parsley.
-Heat a small skillet over a medium-high heat and toss the minced anchovy and garlic in the olive oil.
+Heat a small skillet over a medium-high heat and toss the garlic in the olive oil.
 Saute for just a minute, until the garlic starts to turn golden brown.
 Remove from the heat and mix in the other filling ingredients.

 - Once the eggs have cooled, peel the shells and cut each egg in half.
 Using a small spoon, scoop out the yolk and add it to the rest of the filling mixture.
 Give it a good mix and then add salt and pepper to taste.
 When you are satisfied with the filling, it is time to stuff the eggs.
 I used a pastry bag to do this part, as I find it difficult to try and spoon the filling into such a small space, all the while trying to make it look presentable.
 Be sure to fill each egg white generously.